Skip to content

 Since volumes are FUSE-based mounts, they can not be used for applications that require block storage access (like database tables).
 Volumes are generally slower for both read and write operations compared to the local sandbox file system.

-You can view your current volume usage in the Daytona Dashboard ↗.
+You can view your current volume usage in the Daytona Volumes ↗.